-Set up HomePod as a home hub
+Set up HomePod, HomePod mini or Apple TV as a home hub

-HomePod automatically sets itself up as a home hub so you can control your HomeKit accessories remotely with the Home app and create home automations.
-Just make sure that the iOS device that you used to set up HomePod is signed in to iCloud with the Apple ID that you used to set up your HomeKit accessories in the Home app.
+HomePod, HomePod mini and Apple TV automatically set up as home hubs, so you can control your home even when you're not in it, and run automations straight away.
+Just make sure you're signed in to iCloud on your iOS device or Apple TV with the Apple ID that you used to set up your HomeKit accessories in the Home app.

 Set up iPad as a home hub